 Maybe I should start listening.

 So yeah, I’ve been going to weekly therapy sessions for a couple of months now.
 Remarkably human of me, I know.
 Never said I wasn’t stubborn.
-Turns out, the rules apply to me as they do to everyone else, even if I didn’t want to admit it.
+Turns out, the rules apply to me as much as they do to everyone else, even if I didn’t want to admit it.
 I won’t bore you with my twisted villain origin story, but suffice to say, if you’ve gone through your whole life feeling worthless and alienated from the rest of the world, something is probably behind it.
 I’m not that special, and whatever has to manifest is going to manifest, in whatever ways it has to.
 In retrospect, predictably.
 Oh well…

 ‘What’s on your mind today?’